tonyfischetti/assertr/README.md

 that is outside 4 standard deviations from its mean, and
 - that the am and vs columns (automatic/manual and v/straight engine, respectively) contain 0s and 1s only
-- each column contains at most 2 NAs
+- each row contains at most 2 NAs
 - each row's mahalanobis distance is within 10 median absolute deviations of all the distance (for outlier detection)